9/2/18. Ah, September... It was 40 degrees this morning but quickly rose to 60 by afternoon. It's going to be in the mid 60's all week with no rain!

 traumatic that most people hadn't healed emotionally from it.
 They need to share the same stories over and over because they are still in the process of healing.

-It is important to express our feelings and our thoughts.
-When we bottle them up, problems
+It is important to express our feelings and our thoughts because when we bottle them up,

-intensify.
+problems intensify.
 My granny is experiencing some intense emotions, and it's affecting her physical and emotional health.
 Her blood pressure is very high, she can hardly see, she worries about everyone, she can scarcely walk, and she is simply tired.
-She is

-90, and I think she is experiencing the stage, Generativity versus stagnation."
+She is 90, and I think she is experiencing the stage, Generativity versus stagnation."
 She is wondering, " Did my life count?
 What is my legacy?
 Will I be remembered?"
-(Erikson's Theory) I suggested the family write her letters about memories of her, how special
+(Erikson's Theory) I suggested the family write her letters about memories of her,

-taken over, she has heart issues, and has pneumonia.
+has taken over, she has heart issues, and has pneumonia.
 My heart hurts so much for my mom.
-I truly hope she goes to see Donna soon.
+I sincerely hope she goes to see Donna soon.
 I don't know if it will help or hurt my mom though.
-Life can be so difficult at times.
+Life can be so tricky at times.

 The message was so good today as we were reminded that God's love and acceptance

 are more real than his desires for us to get caught up in the legalism of the church.
 We spend so much time pointing fingers, demanding our rights, and arguing that we miss the whole point that God loves us just as WE are and we should love others for who